 - Professional

 - Fun

-- Family focused

-- Healthy

 - Responsive

 - Respectful

 - Agile

 - Innovative

 - Precise

 - Trusted

 - United

+- Valued

-- ValuedAuthentic
+- Authentic

 - Client-focused

 - Outstanding

-DEVELOP TEAMS OF STAFF WITH

-MIXED SKILLS.
-IDENTIFY THEIR

-STRENGTHS AND HOW THEY CAN

-WORK TOGETHER TO SUPPORT
+DEVELOP TEAMS OF STAFF WITH MIXED SKILLS.
+IDENTIFY THEIR STRENGTHS AND HOW THEY CAN WORK TOGETHER TO SUPPORT YOUR BUSINESS PLAN.

 TALENT RETENTION STRATEGIES

 Which of the following strategies is your firm using or planning to use to help retain skilled and and qualified talent in the next five years?